cjdoris/ExactpAdics/docs/miscellany.md

 # Miscellany

+Bits and bobs not belonging to the main features of the package, but needed by the package and useful nonetheless.
 **Contents**
 * [Default associative arrays](#default-associative-arrays)
 * [Promotion](#promotion)
 * [Lower bounds](#lower-bounds)

 ## Default associative arrays

+The new type `AssocDflt` is an associative array with a default value.
+Hence it may be used to describe a function which is constant save for finitely many exceptions.

 > **IsCoercible_DefaultAssociativeArray** (x)
 >